scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

               port: 8000
 ```

-## 19: SecurityContext
+## 19: SecurityContext (CKAD Topic)
-A SecurityContext resource configures a Pod's privilege and access control settings, such as enabling or disabling Linux capabilities and running as a specific user ID.
+A [SecurityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) resource configures a Pod's privilege and access control settings, such as enabling or disabling Linux capabilities and running as a specific user ID.
 This topic is straightforward but critical for the exam.

 ```yaml title='19-security-context/pod.yaml'
 apiVersion: v1